 All of our customers are invited to use Cloud Optimization via Cloud Application Manager.

 For Azure, we are currently limited to serving billable customers who are not resellers (or customers of resellers) with offices within the United States, the United Kingdom, and Canada.
 Also, the associated Lumen Cloud account cannot be a demo account or internal for Lumen employees.
 If you need special considerations for setting up an account, please use the links provided within the Cloud Application Manager portal to open a ticket.

 Knowledge who your existing Azure Administrator is

 Access to Cloud Application Manager.

-The user must be an Administrator of the organization in Cloud Application Manager.
+The user must be an Administrator of the organization or Cost Center admin in Cloud Application Manager.

 A working knowledge of how to use Cloud Application Manager providers.

 An understanding of the features and benefits of Partner Cloud Integration